-At the end of the league season the winning teams are presented with a shield and coptes of the certificate (if requested) at the Presentation Dinner.
-The shield and the certificate are then placed on the league winners' honours board.
+At the end of the league season the winning teams are presented with copies of the certificate (if requested) at the Presentation Evening.
+The certificates are then placed on the league winners' honours board.

-The summer bowling programme consists of open sessions, umbrellas and two leagues.
+The summer bowling programme consists of open sessions, umbrellas and leagues.
 Demand is growing for summer indoor bowling and more leagues will be formed as required.